 i.
 “Massa comes from the verb ‘to lift up’ (nasa), and so it can mean ‘to carry’ or ‘to lift up the voice.’
 From the first meaning comes the translation ‘burden,’ or ‘load’; and from the second meaning we get the translation ‘oracle,’ or ‘utterance.’”
 (Wolf)

 ii.
-Why is God speaking to Babylon?
+Why did God speak to Babylon?
 This prophecy was probably never published in Babylon, so it wasn’t really given as a warning to them.
 Instead, the reason was for the help of the people of God.
 First, by showing them that God was indeed just, and would judge the wicked nations around them.
 Israel and Judah were feeling the sting of God’s discipline, and in those times we wonder if God is unfairly singling us out.
 This is assurance to them that He isn’t.
 Second, Babylon (and other nations in this section) were nations that had come against Israel and Judah, and God showed His love to His people by announcing His vengeance against their enemies.

 2. (2-8) An army comes against Babylon.